BohdansGitHub/Alpaca-Trading-Bot/README.md

    * Duplicate the config.ini.example file and rename it to config.ini.
    * Open the config.ini file in a text editor.
    * Replace the placeholder values with your actual API key and secret.
+   * If you intend to use AWS integration, add your AWS S3 bucket name as well.

-   * Please note that the **config.ini** file contains sensitive information and should not be shared publicly.
+   Please note that the **config.ini** file contains sensitive information and should not be shared publicly.
 Make sure to keep it private and secure.
 6. Customize the strategy parameters and settings:
 Adjust the parameters in **config.ini** file to suit your strategy.
 7. Run the bot:
 `python main.py`

+## Tests

+The project includes unit tests for key components.
+Run the tests using the following command:
+`python -m unittest discover -s tests -p test_*.py`

 ## Acknowledgement